jimkang/followthrough/README.md

 That's still a lot of code!
 But:
 - All of the states are explicitly listed up front.
 - Each function either does "work" or it figures out the next state.
 None of them do both.
-- There's fewer "prep" functions – functions that do nothing but gather together parameters to pass to another function. `callRender` does that, but at least we are able to set `db.get` up using followthrough instead of having to create a `loadEntries` function that looks like this:
+- There's fewer "prep" functions – functions that do nothing but gather together parameters to pass to another function. `callRender` does that, but at least we are able to set `db.get` up using walkMachine instead of having to create a `loadEntries` function that looks like this:

     function loadEntries(location, ignoreTemporaryEntries, done) {
       db.get({location: location, ignoreTemporaryEntries: ignoreTemporaryEntries}, done);